adaltas/node-nikita/packages/network/src/tcp/wait.coffee.md

           'timeout':
             type: 'integer'
             description: '''
-            Maximum time in millisecond to wait until this function is considered to have failed.
+            Maximum time in millisecond to wait until this action is considered to have failed.
             '''